 Sometime in the middle of the 1970s, a glistening, barrel-chested, tri-colored robot of Japanese provenance entered the lives of Lebanese youth.
 Wing-like protrusions emerged from his incongruously teeny head like a set of bull’s horns.
 His arms were Herculean, substantial enough to hurl any enemy into a distant abyss, while his robot hands seemed always to be clenched into little balls of fury.
 On occasion, he would commune with a flying saucer, which allowed him to soar over the sky at light speed as he battled a malicious empire run by a galactic dictator named Lord Vega the Great and his equally malicious associates.
 The robot, the savior of humanity, was called Grendizer.

 Like many members of his generation, Fadi Baki (inexplicably known to his friends as Fdz) cut his teeth on the giant robot, collecting his action figures and comic books.
 Grendizer was a crucial part of his subcultural education, a milestone on the road to nerd-dom.
 Years after the civil war had come and gone, after college at the American University in Beirut (AUB), and even after going away to London to study film, he and three similarly inclined friends came together to create a comic book of their own — in, of, and for Lebanon.
 One of them, Omar Khouri, had gone away to the States to become a painter.
 Another, Lena Merhej, had gone to New York to study design.
 And there was Hatem Imam, a shaggy-haired polymath who had also studied fine arts in the UK.
-By 2000 or so, the four of them were back in Beirut, hanging out in the cafes of Hamra and scheming their separate schemes.
-And then, like a band of heroes — or, perhaps, a Japanese robot — they came together to create a forum or incubator for local versions of the pop-cultural products they’d imbibed as kids.
+By 2000 or so, the four of them were back in Beirut, communing in the cafes of Hamra and scheming their separate schemes.
+And then, like a band of heroes — or, perhaps, a Japanese robot — they came together to create an incubator for local versions of the pop-cultural products they’d imbibed as kids.
 Drawing from the world of superheroes, from science fiction, and from history, as well as the incomparable stuff of everyday life, their trilingual anthology of comic art was launched in late 2007, with some meager funds for printing, a lot of will, and very little sleep.
-Four issues later, the Samandal gang are still at it, plotting the conquest of the Middle East and making fun of each other in the meantime.
+Four issues later, the Samandal gang are still at it, plotting the conquest of the Middle East and teasing each other in the meantime.

 Negar Azimi: Who was the biggest Grendizer head among you?

 FDZ: That would be me.
-My first email address was [email protected] My earliest memory was of the cartoon playing an hour after I came back from school.
+My first email address was [email protected].
+My earliest memory was of the cartoon playing an hour after I came back from school.
 My watching ritual always involved me stuffing my face with something sweet.
 I’d either be neck-deep in a jar of Nutella or chugging my fiftieth Pepsi or whatever would drug me into sugary nirvana as Grendizer beat the shit out of other giant robots on TV.
 This conduct hasn’t changed much over the years.
 I played with the action figurines, too, the sugar blinding my rationale to the point where I’d shoot Grendizer right out our seventh-floor window to make a giant dent on our poor neighbors’ cars beneath.
 I have a clear memory of losing my favorite Grendizer toy at one of my mother’s hairdressers.
 I had a figurine that was fully articulated, with arms that could shoot out and a flying saucer that he could be inserted into, and I was using the salon’s various equipment to unleash giant robo-hell upon its customers.
 The hairdresser, a man called Mimo, was a towering militia-type with a jet-black Gandalf mustache and a frizzy Afro.
 He claimed that he was a Grendizer fan, too.
 As he surgically operated on my mother’s bouffant, we hit it off.
 I was proud of myself, a noisy seven-year-old with a budding camaraderie with an older man — especially when Mimo held up the figurine in admiration and demonstrated to everyone his knowledge of all of Grendizer’s weapons.
 When we finally left, Mimo gave me a wink and a Halls drop, and I was smitten.
 I was going to grow up to become a hairdresser.
 When I got home, my action figure was gone.

 NA: Wait, do you think Mimo stole it?